dylanroscover/Embody/README.md

 ### Automated Externalization
 Embody is a management system for creating and maintaining comprehensive externalizations throughout your project.
 Any COMP or DAT operators (OPs) in your project can be tagged for externalization, with the tap of a simple shortcut (pressing `y` twice while the OPs are selected).
 Then, whenever you save your project (`ctrl - s` or `ctrl - shift - u` to avoid versioning up the toe), Embody will externalize the OPs to files in a folder structure that matches your project network, and keep them updated as you iterate.

-Simply drag-and-drop the Embody `.tox` from the [`/release`](https://github.com/dylanroscover/Embody/tree/master/release) folder into your project toe to get started!

-## :page_with_curl: Defaults
-On creation Embody will prompt you to either re-initialize itself or keep it's last saved state.
-Typically you will want to re-init it for new networks.
-The default externalization Folder is `lib`, which usually resides in a folder relative to your project toe (inside `project.folder`).
-This can be set to any folder you want.
-When changed, Embody disables itself, removes it's previous externalization folder, and creates the new externalization folder structure.

-Embody replicates your toe network structure for its external files.
 Each COMP in your toe network is treated as a folder.
 So if you externalize COMP `base2`, which exists inside of COMP `base1`, the external file path will be: `lib/base1/base2.tox`.
 Only COMPs that contain externalizations will be created as folders.

+Simply drag-and-drop the Embody `.tox` from the [`/release`](https://github.com/dylanroscover/Embody/tree/master/release) folder into your project toe to get started!

 ## :label: Getting Started
 1. Download, drag and drop the Embody `.tox` from the [`/release`](https://github.com/dylanroscover/Embody/tree/master/release) folder into your project toe

+2. On creation, Embody will prompt you to either re-initialize itself or keep it's last saved state.
+Typically you will want to re-init it for new networks.
+The default externalization Folder is `lib`, which usually resides in a folder relative to your project toe (inside `project.folder`).
+This can be set to any folder you want.
+When the folder is moved, Embody disables itself, removes it's previous externalization folder, and re-creates the externalization folder structure.

-2. Add an externalization tag to any supported OP type.
+3. Add an externalization tag to any supported OP type.
 The simplest way to do this is to select your current operator (the green box around it, not yellow) and press `ctrl - alt - t`, and Embody will add the correct tag you specified in the Setup custom par page.
 Multiple OPs may be selected and tagged together.

 	The following OPs are supported:
 	> - COMP